codern-org/codern/README.md

     <p><b>An open-source Coding Platform</b></p>
 </div>

-**Codern** is an open-source coding platform that focuses on providing a seamless setup for coding event organizers and end-users, enabling them to enhance their programming skills through interactive coding experiences.
+**Codern** is an open-source coding platform that focuses on providing a seamless setup for coding event organizers and participants, enabling them to enhance their programming skills through interactive coding experiences.

 > [!NOTE]
-> This repository contains the API Server of Codern only.
+> This repository contains the API server of Codern only.
 If you are interested in exploring how the Codern user interface was created, please visit the link [here](https://github.com/codern-org/ui).

-> This project also serves as an experimental playground for the founders of Codern, allowing them to learn and develop a robust system as part of their Computer Engineering senior project.

 ## Proposal